-235. (31.)
-PLANT PHYSIOLOGY, Fall or spring term.
+235. PLANT PHYSIOLOGY.
+Fall or spring term.
 Credit four hours.
 Lectures, T Th 10.
 Plant Science 143.
 Laboratory, T Th or W F 2-4:30, or M 2-4:30 and S 8-10:30.
 Plant Science 227.
-Professor ---.
+Staff.

 Designed to acquaint the student with the general principles of plant physiology.
-Topics such as water relations, photosynthesis, translocation, digestion, respiration, mineral nutrition, growth, and reproduction are studied in detail.
+Topics such as water relations, photosynthesis, translocation, respiration, mineral nutrition, growth, and reproduction are studied in detail.
 Particular emphasis is placed, both in laboratory and classroom, on the discussion of principles and their application to plants.
+The introductory course in plant physiology is intended to give students a first appreciation of modern aspects of the subject and to serve as the basis for more advanced study.